Goldstone Catena

 Goldstone Catena (Goldstone Vallis until March 2013) is a catena on Mercury located at 15.8 S, 31.7 W. It is named after Goldstone Observatory.
+It was originally named Goldstone Vallis, but the name was changed in 2013 to align with planetary feature naming themes.
 While it superficially resembles a graben, it is a chain of overlapping secondary craters.